pornpra/YOLOv8-and-DeepSORT-with-TensorRT/README.md

 ## This project uses YOLOv8 under AGPL 3.0 License (for open source and academic projects) ##

 ### Project Overview ###
-This project converts object detection (YOLOv8) with TensorRT and deploys converted models into NVIDIA Jetson Orin Nano.
+This project converts object detection (YOLOv8) and object tracking (DeepSORT) with TensorRT and deploys converted models into NVIDIA Jetson Orin Nano.

 ### Prerequisites ###